 If you’re looking for something to fulfill your sweet tooth cravings in the cooler months, enjoy a handful of this decadent stuff!

-These rich morsels are irresistibly munchy and perfect to put out at parties or get-togethers.
+These rich chocolate candy morsels are irresistibly munchy and perfect to put out at parties or get-togethers.
 You can even package some in cellophane bags or stack them in a Mason jar to give as hostess gifts, favors, or to use as stocking stuffers.

 Don’t forget the cute gift tags!